RESEARCH

 Assessing Nudge Scalability: Two Lessons from Large-Scale RCTs (with Hengchen Dai, Maria Han, Naveen Raja, Sitaram Vangala & Daniel Croymans), under review

 Provide Information or Encourage Follow-Through?
-Effects of Behavioral Interventions Depend on Baseline Motivation (with Ilana Brody, Hengchen Dai, Katherine Milkman, Mitesh Patel, and Angela Duckworth), under review
+Effects of Behavioral Interventions Depend on Baseline Motivation (with Ilana Brody, Hengchen Dai, Katherine Milkman, Mitesh Patel, and Angela Duckworth), R&R at OBHDP

-The Impact of Joint versus Separate Prediction Mode on Forecasting Accuracy (with Alex Imas, Minah Jung, and Joachim Vosgerau), under review
+The Impact of Joint versus Separate Prediction Mode on Forecasting Accuracy (with Alex Imas, Minah Jung, and Joachim Vosgerau), R&R at Management Science

 How Close is Too Close: The Effect of Near-Losses on Subsequent Risk Taking (with Stephanie Permut, Julie Downs and George Loewenstein), under review